 22nd May 2017 – Europeana and PHOTOCONSORTIUM are proud to present Europeana Photography, an online collection bringing together and sharing a vast archive of historical images.
 Featuring early photography from some of Europe’s finest historical collections, Europeana Photography is the latest thematic collection to be published on Europeana Collections, joining Europeana Art, Europeana Music and Europeana Fashion.

 Europeana Photography presents images from the first 100 years of photography, sourced from photographic archives, agencies and museum collections across Europe.
-Photography enthusiasts, students and academics are invited to explore over 2 million historical images from more than 50 institutions across 34 countries, including photographs by pioneers like Julia Margaret Cameron, Eadweard Muybridge and Louis Daguerre.
+Photography enthusiasts, students and academics are invited to explore million historical images from more than 50 institutions across 34 countries, including photographs by pioneers like Julia Margaret Cameron, Eadweard Muybridge and Louis Daguerre.

 Europeana Photography will be supported by compelling blog posts, themed galleries and online exhibitions.
 The opening exhibition series, The Pleasure of Plenty, focuses on opulent and visually rich vintage photography.
 Future exhibitions on specific themes will be released regularly, telling enticing stories with stunning images, allowing people to explore distant eras and locations, and better appreciate the value of their European, national and local cultural heritage.